bartgeluykens/Invoice-Keeper/README.md

 Invoice-Keeper
 ==============

-A little webapp to collect invoices.
+A web-application that will collect invoices.

+The intend is to expermiment with behaviour driven design.